 This course endeavors to reconsider the approach, means and delivery methods - the modes if you will - of architecture and its construction.
 Beginning with an overview of traditional project delivery, the course will serve as a foundation for future research by investigating, interviewing and compiling known methods of emerging practice trends and critical speculation of unproven types.
-The second stage will include reaching-out and bringingforth a cross-section of experts and individuals spearheading similar strategies around the United States.
+The second stage will include reaching-out and bringing-forth a cross-section of experts and individuals spearheading similar strategies around the United States.
+Credit 3 units.